easybuilders/easybuild/docs/Progress_bars.rst

-* For large downloads: the name of the file being downloaded, a visual progress bar, the amount of data downloaded so far, the amount of data to download in total, the download speed, and the amount of time spent downloading the file so far.
+* For large downloads: the name of the file being downloaded, a visual progress bar, the amount of data downloaded so far, the amount of data to download in total, the average download speed, and the estimated time remaining to complete the download (based on average download speed).
 * If there are multiple files being downloaded: an overview of how many files have been downloaded already, and how many need to be downloaded in total.